-Sorghum beer
+Sorghum beer manufacturers

-- 50. (1) Despite any provision of this Act or any other law, but subject to the regulations, a sorghum beer manufacturer that holds a registration for a category of registration contemplated in section 29(a)(i) or (ii), may sell the sorghum beer produced 30 by him, her or it- - (a) to any registered person; and - (b) for consumption on and oft the registered premises, as prescribed. - (2) A sorghum been manufacturer maybe registered for- - (a) manufacture and sale of its product on separate premises; and
+- 50. ([) Despite any provision of this Act or a 1y other law, but subject to the regulations, a sorghum beer manufacturer that holds a registration for a category of registration contemplated in section 27(a)(i) or (ii), may sell the sorghum beer produced 20 by him, her or it- - (a) to any registered person and directly to the public: and - (b) for consumption on and off the registered premises, as prescribed. - (2) A sorghum beer manufacturer may be register{ d for- - (a) manufacture and sale of its product on separate premises; and

-(b) manufacture and sale or manufacture or sale, as the case may, be on more than one premises:
+(b) manufacture and sale or manufacture or sale, as the case may be, on more than one premises:

-Provided that the total volume of sorghum beer that a manufacturer that holds a category of registration contemplated in section 29(a)(ii) produce, shall not exceed the prescribed volume in a calender year.
+Provided that the total volume of sorghum beer that a manufacturer that holds a category of registration contemplated in section 27(a)(ii) produce, shall not exceed the prescribed volume in a calender year.